 What Does the Future Hold for Angular?

-This chart shows an upward trend in Angular interest among developers.
 According to this article, the employment outlook for Angular developers shows predicted growth of approximately 31% between 2016 and 2026, a number which outperforms the demand for generic software developers in the marketplace.

 This resurgence translates into a healthy future for Angular developers.
 It’s clear that this venerable framework still has a lot to offer, which translates into sustained demand from a wide range of industries.

-Want to Learn Angular the Easy Way?
+Want to Learn How to Become an Angular Developer the Easy Way?

 Simplilearn offers an Angular Training Course that enables you to master Angular front-end web development.
 It helps you gain in-depth knowledge of concepts such as TypeScript, Bootstrap Grid System, Dependency Injections, SPA (Single Page Application), Directives, Forms, Pipes, Promises, Observables, and understand the testing of the Angular class.